Issues Important to

 Many in the AIP support INDEPENDENCE.
 Some support COMMONWEALTH and others support STATEHOOD.

-It is the AIPs wish to get a true plebecite according to international law, only legal Alaskan citizens, it is in the language of the people, federal military and their dependants are not legal citizens and will not be allowed to vote in this plebescite
+It is the AIP's wish to get a true plebiscite according to international law, where only legal Alaskan citizens vote.
+The question on the ballot is in the language of the people.
+(Federal military and their dependents are not legal citizens and will not be allowed to vote in this plebiscite.)

 Subsistence